kylesull30/GradesCalculator/Assignment6/UseCaseModel.md

 	2.6 The application produces an error message: "That is not a customer card QR code.
 Please scan a customer card QR code or close the application."

-	2.7 The user selects the "X" on the error message to acknowledge and close the error message.
+	2.7 The customer selects the "X" on the error message to acknowledge and close the error message.

 	2.8 The QR Code Scanner remains open awaiting a customer card QR code.